schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 [`:h error-file-format`](https://neovim.io/doc/user/quickfix.html#error-file-format)
 contains documentation about how `errorformat` strings are interpreted, including many more placeholders and tools.
-Consider also having a look at existing compiler plugins as a reference.
+Consider also having a look at existing compiler plugins as a reference (see below).

 > [!NOTE]
 > The above `errorformat` does not cover all possible verilator warnings and